 In 2019 she was a visiting scholar at the Max Planck Institute for the Study of Religious and Ethnic Diversity.
 In that year, she also wrote a booklet on the importance of citizenship and citizenship education for Nationaal Comité 4 en 5 mei.
 This booklet has been distributed to social studies and civic teachers (docenten maatschappijleer).
 In 2021-2022 obtained the Urban Citizen Fellowship at NIAS-KNAW and conducted research on urban citizenship and education.

 For her dissertation Conditional Belonging, De Waal won the biennal VWR-dissertation prize for best dissertation in legal philosophy in the Netherlands and Belgium (2019).

-De Waal is the founder and chairman of Stichting Civic that aims to improve Dutch civic integration policies ('inburgering') for refugees and other newcomers in the Netherlands.
-That policy must fit within our constitutional state and benefit both newcomers and society.
+De Waal is the founder and chairman of Stichting Civic that aims to provide a fundamentally diferent perspective on Dutch civic integration policies ('inburgering') for refugees and other newcomers in the Netherlands.
+That policy must fit within our constitutional state and facilitate the best possible start of newcomers in society.
 Stichting Civic resides in the LawHub of the Amsterdam Law School.